Chief Medical Examiner

 The accomplishments achieved under the direction of Dr. Sanchez include the following:

-Dr. Sanchez received his Doctor of Medicine degree from The University of Massachusetts Medical School in 1988.
+Dr. Sanchez received his M.D. from The University of Massachusetts Medical School in 1988.
 From 1989 through 1992, Dr. Sanchez specialized in anatomic pathology at Columbia University College of Physicians and Surgeons in New York City.
 He then went on to complete a one-year fellowship in forensic pathology at the Dade County Medical Examiner's Office in Miami, Florida.
 Dr. Sanchez is certified by the American Board of Pathology in both Anatomic and Forensic Pathology.

 In 1988 after graduation from medical school, he established the position of the HIV program coordinator for the Department of Pediatrics/Pediatric Immunology of The University of Massachusetts Medical Center.
 Coordinating with the Worcester Department of Public Health, he was responsible for the implementation of a comprehensive AIDS risk-prevention program targeted at the Hispanic community.